funwithbits/www.funwithbits.net/source/_posts/2017-01-28-handling-game-states.markdown

 When you start any game, you expect to see a loading screen, followed by the main menu which has a button that allows you to play the game.
-When you start playing the game, it's also expected that you'll be able to go back to main menu.
+When you start playing the game, it's also expected that you'll be able to go back to main menu and possibly pause and resume the game.
 All these different stages of the game are known as game states.

 Handling game states is a very difficult task, especially to newbies to game programming like myself.
 Today, I was looking for an efficient way to switch